 The level of greenness around their pre- and postmove homes was derived from the Generalized Land Use Database for England (GLUD),31 as in earlier research in the UK.^{8,16,32,33} GLUD classification of high resolution land parcels was distributed to 32 482 lower-layer super output areas (LSOAs) across England, each encompassing approximately 1500 residents (mean area c.4 km2).
 Land use is divided into nine categories: green space; domestic gardens; water; domestic buildings; nondomestic buildings; roads; paths; railways; and other (largely hard standing) and area cover was accurate to approximately 10 m2 at the time the data were collected (2005).
-For current purposes we defined "green space" as the time (year) relative to move time (T)
+For current purposes are also also described (2005).